AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mage-store-data.md

 ---
-title: Storing Data in Magento
+title: Storing Data in Commerce
-description: Learn how data is generated, what exactly causes a new row to be inserted into one of the Core [!UICONTROL Magento] Tables, and how are actions such as making a purchase or creating an account recorded into the [!UICONTROL Magento] database.
+description: Learn how data is generated, what exactly causes a new row to be inserted into one of the Core Commerce Tables, and how are actions such as making a purchase or creating an account recorded into the Commerce database.
 exl-id: 436ecdc1-7112-4dec-9db7-1f3757a2a938
 ---
 # Storing Data in [!DNL Magento]

 The Commerce platform records and organizes a wide variety of valuable commerce data across hundreds of tables.
-In this topic, you will learn how that data is generated, what exactly causes a new row to be inserted into one of the [Core [!UICONTROL Magento] Tables](../data-warehouse-mgr/common-mage-tables.md), and how are actions such as making a purchase or creating an account recorded into the [!UICONTROL Magento] database.
+In this topic, you will learn how that data is generated, what exactly causes a new row to be inserted into one of the [Core Commerce Tables](../data-warehouse-mgr/common-mage-tables.md), and how are actions such as making a purchase or creating an account recorded into the Commerce database.
 To explain these concepts, refer to the following example:

 `Clothes4U` is a clothing retailer with both an online, and a brick and mortar presence.
-It uses [!UICONTROL Magento] Community Edition behind its website to gather and organize data.
+It uses Magento Open Source behind its website to gather and organize data.

 ## `catalog\_product\_entity`

 It is September 22nd, and `Clothes4U` is rolling out three new items to its Fall line: `Throwback Bellbottoms`, `Straight Leg Jeans`, and `V-Neck T-Shirts`.
-A `Clothes4U` employee opens their [!UICONTROL Magento] admin panel, clicks **[!UICONTROL Add Product]**, and enters all the information for `Throwback Bellbottoms`.
+A `Clothes4U` employee opens their Commerce Admin, clicks **[!UICONTROL Add Product]**, and enters all the information for `Throwback Bellbottoms`.

 Satisfied with all the settings for `Throwback Bellbottoms`, the employee clicks **[!UICONTROL Save]**, which inserts the first line below into the `catalog_product_entity` table.
-The employee repeats the process, creating another new [!UICONTROL Magento] product for `Straight Leg Jeans`, and then a third for `V-Neck T-Shirt`, inserting the second and third lines below into the `catalog_product_entity` table:
+The employee repeats the process, creating another new Commerce product for `Straight Leg Jeans`, and then a third for `V-Neck T-Shirt`, inserting the second and third lines below into the `catalog_product_entity` table:

 |**`entity\_id`**|**`entity\_type\_id`**|**`attribute\_set\_id`**|**`sku`**|**`created\_at`**|
 |---|---|---|---|---|